Chungmang: Geography

 Chungmang covers an area of 26.4 km2 and borders Pakhribas Municipality Ward No. 9 to the east, Ward No. 8 to the west and north, and Sahidbhumi Rural Municipality to the south.
 The ward includes settlements such as Besigaun, Gambhire, Hatuwali Tole, Lisimbu, Dansingh and Parajuli, among others.

 History

-Historically, Chungmang lay on a salt trade route (Dhankuta adalat jada hidera jane bato) that connected local markets to the regional court (Kshetriya Adalat), which drew litigants and traders from as far as Ramechhap and Okhaldhunga.
+Historically, Chungmang lay on a salt trade route that connected local markets to the regional court (Kshetriya Adalat), which drew litigants and traders from as far as Ramechhap and Okhaldhunga.

 Demographics

-According to the National Census 2078 (2021 CE), the ward had a population of 2,210, comprising 1,100 males and 1,210 females.
+According to the National Census 2078 (2021 CE), the ward had a population of 2,210: 1,100 males and 1,210 females.
 The major communities include Rai, Chhetri, Brahmin, Magar, Dalit and others, noted for long-standing social harmony and coexistence.

-Education

-About 500 students attend three community schools operating within the ward.
-As elsewhere in Dhankuta, student numbers have declined over the past decade despite improvements in infrastructure and vocational education.

-Saraswati Adharbhut Bidhyalaya, Darme Danda — established in 2035 BS; provides classes up to Grade 5; serves students from Gambhire, Kartike, Belare, Dahal and Khatri Tole.

-Janata Adharbhut Bidhyalaya, Dansingh — established in 2026 BS; provides classes up to Grade 5.

-Shree Bharati Secondary School (SBSS) — community leaders including Nar Bahadur Kuthumi, Chhatra Bahadur Kuthumi, Krishna Prasad Timsina and Hari Prasad Pokhrel founded the school in 2008 BS; lower secondary permission was granted in 2032 BS.
-SBSS offers nursery through Grade 12, with a library, science lab, and safe drinking water system (implemented with NPR 1 million support initiated by Federal MP and former Minister for Drinking Water Rajendra Kumar Rai).
-Students come from Besigaun, Gambhire, Hatuwali Tole, Lisimbu, Dansingh and Parajuli.
-The school management committee has had 18 chairs to date, beginning with the late Nar Bahadur Kuthumi and presently chaired by Dadhiram Timsina.

-Notable local sites related to public life include Rimal Chautaro and Bel Bisaune (Raighat)—a traditional rest site associated with funeral processions (Bel ko rukh ma rakhne malami hinda).

-Health

-A basic health centre established in fiscal year 2081/82 BS provides free general services to residents.
-The centre lacks a laboratory and birthing services, creating access challenges.

 Economy and agriculture

 Chungmang's economy is primarily based on subsistence agriculture, producing paddy, potatoes, millet, mustard and other cash crops.
 Several agriculture and animal husbandry firms are registered and operating locally, though commercialisation remains limited.
 The area has potential for milk, mango, orange, banana, litchi, avocado and coffee production.

-Pakhribas Agricultural Research Centre (PARC), Chungmang Farm — established with local initiative led by Nar Bahadur Kuthumi and inaugurated by then Agriculture Minister Nagendra Prasad Rijal; the farm cultivates fruits, grains, pulses and vegetables such as maize and radish, and supports farmers with seeds and technical assistance.

-Paruhang Krishi Company Pvt.
-Ltd. — works on avocados, beekeeping and pig farming and provides technical assistance to farmers.

-Santosh Krishi Farm / Homestay — promotes and commercialises local food and culture.